youssefboulmalf/Particle-Life-Go/README.md

 # Particle Life Simulation Go version

 This is a go vesion of the Particle Life Simulation made by hunar4321.
+The particles in this simulation can also fuze under the right circomstances to create a new fuzion particle.

 ## Original creation
 [Particle Life Simulation by hunar4321](https://github.com/hunar4321/particle-life)